-1. Contribution to the economy - Gross Value Added (Tables 1a and 1b)

-- The Creative Industries, excluding Crafts and Design, accounted for 7.3% of Gross Value Added (GVA) in 20052. - The Creative Industries grew by an average of 6% per annum between 1997 and 20053.
-This compares to an average of 3% for the whole of the economy over this period. - Two sectors showed growth above the average across all the Creative Industries: Software, Computer Games & Electronic Publishing (10% p.a.) and Radio & TV (8% p.a.).
+- 1. Contribution to the economy Gross Value Added (Tables 1a and 1b) - The Creative Industries, excluding Crafts and Design, accounted for 6.4% of Gross Value Added (GVA) in 2006. - The Creative Industries grew by an average of 4% per annum between 1997 and 2006.
+This compares to an average of 3% for the whole of the economy over this period. - Software, Computer Games & Electronic Publishing has had the highest average growth (8% p.a.).